 According to Mitura, radar is a natural companion for an optical camera running computer vision because the two tech methods function differently.
 “Both technologies work on reflections,” he explains.
 “Radar works on reflections you can’t see.
 Computer vision works on reflections you can see.
 On some level, they’re like opposites.”
 So, if a particularly reflective object shows up that the optical camera has trouble identifying, the radar may be able to get a better view.

 Ultimately, all of the information from the sensor array ends up as data that gets crunched by the on-chip machine learning module as part of a holistic effort to make motion-sensing more accurate.

 Fitting radar into the Ring Floodlight Cam Wired Pro

-While these are the first Ring products to include radar sensors, Siminoff expects this tech to play a continued role in Ring’s future products as well.
+While these are the first Ring products to include radar sensors, Siminoff expects this tech to play a continued role in the production of Ring Floodlight.
 Right now, it’s only in the pricier flagship models, but that could change down the line.
 “My plan is never to keep anything at the high end,” he says.
 “Over time, I do expect this to go into more and more products.
 Lower power utilization could help bring it into battery products.
 Then we can look at other technologies to layer in the same way.”